projectcalico/calico/calico/reference/architecture/design/l2-interconnect-fabric.md

     and, in most cases, difficult to troubleshoot or resolve.

-While many of these issues are crippling at *VM scale* (tens of thousands of end points that live for hours, days, weeks), they will be absolutely lethal at *container scale* (hundreds of thousands of end points that live for seconds, minutes, days).
+While many of these issues are crippling at *VM scale* (tens of thousands of endpoints that live for hours, days, weeks), they will be absolutely lethal at *container scale* (hundreds of thousands of end points that live for seconds, minutes, days).